SeitaBV/timely-beliefs/README.md

     >>> chart = df.plot(reference_source=df.lineage.sources[0], show_accuracy=True)
     >>> chart.serve()

-This will create the screenhsot at the top of this Readme.
+This will create the screenshot at the top of this Readme.

 ...